k-danna/retro_contest/README.md

-#retro contest
+# retro contest

-code from openai retro contest
+code from openai retro contest. ended up with a basic a2c agent modified to work in a multibinary action env.